 Read on to find out what a delicate balancing act hospitals and other health care facilities face.

 Millions of patients fall in health care facilities every year.

 Falls in health care facilities are more common than you might expect.
 According to the Agency for Healthcare Research and Quality (AHRQ), every year, between 700,000 and 1,000,000 people fall in US hospitals.

 And the AHRQ estimates that about 1/2 of the 1.6 million nursing home residents in the US fall every year.
 Moreover, about 1/3 of those who fall in nursing homes will fall 2 or more times in a single year.

 Falls have serious impact.

 A fall can devastate a patient’s health and wellbeing.

 Falls frequently cause serious injuries.

-More than 1/3 of in-hospital falls cause injuries, including serious injuries such as broken bones, bad cuts, internal bleeding and head trauma.
+Because 30-50% of hospital falls cause injuries, including serious injuries such as broken bones, bad cuts, internal bleeding and head trauma.
 And 10% of nursing home residents who fall suffer a serious injury, with approximately 65,000 patients breaking a hip each year.
 Certainly, these injuries can delay or hamper healing.

 Falls can also kill.